 Food Portioning And Cost

 Maybe the bigger issue that concerns food truck owners is how food portioning hits their bottom line.
-Just think about it like this, consistently over portioning a $6.00 per pound product just half an ounce adds almost 19 cents to the serving cost.
+Think about it like this.
+Consistently over portioning a $6.00 per pound product just half an ounce adds almost 19 cents to the serving cost.
 Say you serve 100 a day, that’s $133 lost per week or almost $7,000 in a year.

 That’s with just ONE product!
 Imagine the cost savings for your entire menu if food portioning became an integral part of your systems?